catelinn/data-analysis-portfolio/README.md

 [Trading_option (in development)](https://github.com/catelinn/trading_options)

 In this project, I plan to develop an app to download realtime option data using TDAmeritrade API and store it in local database.
 Then I will backtest varied option trading strategies.
-Currently I have completed `taSignal.py` to scrape the technical analysis signals from www.investing.com for later use in those strategies that take into account of TA signals.
-Also I have tested the script that connects to TDA API and downloads realtime option data.
+Currently I have completed `taSignal.py` to scrape the technical analysis signals from www.investing.com for later use.
+Also I have wrote part of the `app/tda/streaming.py` script that successfully connects to TDA API and downloads option data.